 Transfer credits are not to exceed 25 percent (15 semester hours) of degree-level courses and must have a grade of B or higher.
+Transfer credit should be evaluated as part of the applicant's original admission to the program.
 No Advanced Standing is available.

-The program is 60 semester hours, with graduation upon completion of prescribed courses (including Transfer) with a minimum overall GPA of 3.00 (with no more than one C), passing the written comprehensive examination upon completion of the coursework and the written, presented, and successfully defended dissertation.
+The program is 60 semester hours, and students are required to stay continuously enrolled which means a minimum of one course per semester (Fall, Spring, and Summer).
+Students are eligible for graduation upon completion of prescribed courses (including Transfer) with a minimum overall GPA of 3.0 (with no more than one C), passing the written comprehensive exam and the written, presented, and successfully defended dissertation.

 Ph.D.
-Core - 27 hrs
+Core - 33 hrs

 Ph.D.
-Concentration - 12 hrs (choose one of three concentrations)
+Concentration - 9 hrs (choose one of three concentrations)

-Research Core - 12 hrs
+Research Core - 9 hrs